UNdot33K/ScriptKiddie_AV/README.md

 For users who want to try, although they don't have much knowledge on how to do it, i'll summarize the steps needed so they can setup everything correctly:

-First you need to have python 3.8 or higher with "pyinstaller" (advanced users may use other compilers such as cx_freeze, or any other) installed so you can compile the cmp.py After downloading Python, open a command line window with administrator privileges and type:
+First you need to have python 3.8 or higher with "pyinstaller" installed (advanced users may use other compilers such as cx_freeze, or any other) so you can compile the cmp.py After downloading Python, open a command line window with administrative privileges and type:

 "pip install pyinstaller"